adamrasheed/adamrasheed/README.md

 - Compile SCSS to minified CSS
 - Transpile ES6 javascript into es2014 javascript

-Check out the site at: https://adamrsheed.com
+Check out the site at: https://adamrasheed.com

+Some features of the site:

+- Portfolio Case Studies
+- Blog Articles
+- Rad About me page